huizliang/SQL_Practice/README.md

-# SQL-Exploratory-Data
+# SQL_Practice

-This repository contains datasets that I've explored using SQL.
+This repository contains datasets that I've practice SQL with.